Flavor Matters, but Matter Flavors: Matter Effects on Flavor Composition of Astrophysical Neutrinos: Flavor conversion

-{\textbf {\textit {Flavor conversion.--}}} Neutrino flavor conversion in a varying density profile such as Eq.~\eqref{electron-density} can happen at the high ($H$) and low ($L$) resonant layers~\cite{Dighe:1999bi}.
-The average number density, $n_e^{\rm res}$, corresponding to both resonant layers is given by
+Neutrino flavor-conversion in a varying density profile such as Eq.~\eqref{electron-density} can happen at the high ($H$) and low ($L$) resonant layers~\cite{Dighe:1999bi}.
+The average number-density, $n_e^{\rm res}$, corresponding to the resonant layers is given by

 where $L$ ($H$) corresponds to $i=2$ (3).
 Eq.~\eqref{resonance-conditions} is derived in the two-flavor approximation but is valid for the three-flavor system in Eq.~\eqref{H}, provided the resonant layers factorize and act independently~\cite{Dighe:1999bi}.
 Numerically, $n_e^H \approx 10^{20}\text{cm}^{-3} (100\text{ TeV}/E)$ and $n_e^L \approx 10^{18}\text{cm}^{-3} (100\text{ TeV}/E)$, with the oscillation parameters taken from Ref.~\cite{deSalas:2020pgw}.
 In addition, we can estimate the width of the resonant layer as $\Delta n_e^{\rm res} \approx n_e^{\rm res} \tan 2 \theta_{1i}$~\cite{Mikheev:1987jp}.
 It is necessary that neutrinos cross the entire resonant layer adiabatically for efficient conversion.
 The level of adiabaticity of the resonant layer is measured by